Saturday, September 27, 2014

 April 2, 1915: Manchester United beat Liverpool 2-0 at Old Trafford.
 Why am I mentioning this game in a post about Arsenal and Tottenham?
 Hang on...

 April 24, 1915: Tottenham lose 5-0 away to Sunderland, clinching 20th and last place in Division One, meaning they are to be relegated to Division Two.
-But the FA then suspends the sport for the duration of The Great War (World War I).
+But the FA then suspends the sport for the duration of The Great War (which is later known as World War I).

 March 10, 1919: The war over, the Football League holds a meeting to reorganize.
 In the leadup to this meeting, it was suggested -- as it turned out, correctly, even more than they suspected -- that the postwar market for football would be insatiable, and that Division One should be expanded from 20 to 22 teams.